LinuxCNC/linuxcnc/src/hal/classicladder/README.txt

 List of known variables :
-Bxxx : Bit memory xxx (boolean)
+%Bxxx : Bit memory xxx (boolean)
-Wxxx : Word memory xxx (32 bits integer)
+%Wxxx : Word memory xxx (32 bits integer)
-Txx,R : Timer xx running (boolean)
+%Txx.R : Timer xx running (boolean, user read only)
-Txx,D : Timer xx done (boolean)
+%Txx.D : Timer xx done (boolean, user read only)
+%Txx.V : Timer xx current value (integer, user read only)
+%Txx.P : Timer xx preset (integer)
-Mxx,R : Monostable xx running (boolean)
+%Mxx.R : Monostable xx running (boolean)
+%Mxx.V : Monostable xx current value (integer, user read only)
+%Mxx.P : Monostable xx preset (integer)
+%Cxx.D : Counter xx done (boolean, user read only)
+%Cxx.E : Counter xx empty overflow (boolean, user read only)
+%Cxx.F : Counter xx full overflow (boolean, user read only)
+%Cxx.V : Counter xx current value (integer, user read only)
+%Cxx.P : Counter xx preset (integer)
-Ixxx : Physical input xxx (boolean) - see hardware - Qxxx : Physical output xxx (boolean) - see hardware - Xxxx : Activity of step xxx (sequential language) Xxxx,V : Time of activity in seconds of step xxx (sequential language)
+%Ixxx : Physical input xxx (boolean) - see hardware -
+%Qxxx : Physical output xxx (boolean) - see hardware -
+%Xxxx : Activity of step xxx (sequential language)
+%Xxxx.V : Time of activity in seconds of step xxx (sequential language)

+Each variable can be associated to a symbol name that can be then used instead of the real variable name.
+Partial symbol or complete symbol are possible.
+A complete symbol corresponds directly to a real variable name:
+ex: "InputK4" => %I17
+A partial symbol is a part of a variable name without an attribute:
+ex: "MyTimer" => %T0 (that can not be used directly, but by adding the attribute wanted: MyTimer.D (= %T0.D)

 ClassicLadder can run in real-time with RTLinux or RTAI (optional).
 See below.